Notice of Information Privacy Practices

-This Joint Notice is being provided to you on behalf of The Austin Diagnostic Clinic and all its Staff with respect to services provided at The Austin Diagnostic Clinic’s facilities.
+This Notice is being provided to you on behalf of The Austin Diagnostic Clinic Association (ADC) its physicians, employees, and contracted staff with respect to services provided at ADC’s facilities.

 Our Promise to You

 We are required by law and regulation to protect the privacy of your medical information, to provide you with this notice of our privacy practices with respect to protected health information, and to abide by the terms of the notice of privacy practices in effect.
-ADC and all its staff will share protected health information with one another as necessary for treatment, payment and healthcare operations relating to the services rendered at ADC’s facilities.
+All ADC physicians, employees, contracted staff, business associates and other providers will share protected health information with one another as necessary for treatment, payment, and healthcare operations relating to the services rendered at ADC’s facilities.

 The terms of this Notice may change with time and ADC will post the current Notice at its facilities, on its website and have copies available for distribution.